btholt/complete-intro-to-react-v9/lessons/09-wrap-up/A-congrats.md

 So what should you do from here?

 - [Intermediate React v5][v5] is still very relevant!
-Take this course and learn more about Tailwind, server-side rendering, more hooks, Redux, and a bunch of ther cool things.
+Take this course and learn more about Tailwind, server-side rendering, more hooks, Redux, and a bunch of there cool things.
 I'll update this when the new Intermediate React v6 comes out.
 - [The rest of the Frontend Masters React learning path][path].
 - Build your own app!!
 I cannot stress how important it is with concepts like this to just build.
 Take the dumbest idea in your head and make it.
 Nothing can replace experience!
-  - An ecommerce website to sell single socks so you can match unmatched socks
+  - An e-commerce website to sell single socks so you can match unmatched socks
   - An AI prompt text editor
   - A music app that lets you add Spotify, Apple Music, and Tidal songs to it.
   - A client to let you read Thread, X, and Bluesky in the same app.